-The real idea behind taking average is to take an average inventory hold by the company throughout the year.
+The real idea behind taking the average is to take an average inventory held by the company throughout the year.
 For the sake of ease, we take an average of opening and closing inventory for finding out this ratio.
 This thing creates a mess.
-If a company has intentionally increased its inventory at the time of year closing genuinely in expectation of a sudden big order.
+Suppose a company has intentionally increased its inventory at the time of year closing genuinely in expectation of a sudden big order.
 The figure of average inventory as per the stated formula will not represent a true average inventory of the firm in a real sense.
-One of the ways to overcome the problem of calculation of average inventory is to take average of beginning inventory is of 12 months. this to a great extent eliminate the problem of seasonality that we just discussed.
-Or we can also take help of sophisticated ERP for this purpose for Greater accuracy.
+One of the ways to overcome the problem of calculating average inventory is to take an average beginning inventory of 12 months.
+This, to a great extent, eliminates the problem of seasonality that we just discussed.
+Or we can also take the help of sophisticated ERP for this purpose for Greater accuracy.

 This metric is not sufficient alone.
-By this, I mean you can’t say with confidence that the inventory management of a company is good or bad without comparing it with the peers in the same industry.
-Even after that, suppose a company is heavily investing inventory because it has started catering to retail customers (where the orders are urgent) directly from the factory which the other players in the sector are not doing.
+By this, I mean you can’t say with confidence that a company’s inventory management is good or bad without comparing it with its peers in the same industry.
+Even after that, suppose a company is heavily investing in inventory because it has started catering to retail customers (where the orders are urgent) directly from the factory, which the other players in the sector are not doing.
 In this case, the extra margins earned by serving directly to retail markets compensate for the cost of holding inventory.

-- Competitive pricing of the product of the firm can also boost the sales if the product sales are price sensitive.
+- Competitive pricing of the firm’s product can also boost sales if the product sales are price sensitive.

-- Working on product mix of the firm and determining the top selling products.
-Implement Pareto’s 80:20 Principle on the inventory to invest in right inventory contributing maximum to the profits.
+- Implement Pareto’s 80:20 Principle on the inventory to invest in the right inventory contributing the maximum to the profits.